 - Reports are due 30 days after the end of a semi-annual period.
-Upcoming due dates: - August 1, 2016 - January 30, 2017 - Semi-Annual Disclosure Report ("LD-203") Lobbyists, lobbying firms, and lobbyist employers are required to file a semi-annual report detailing political contributions, charitable contributions, and other expenditures related to covered legislative and executive branch officials. - Even if an employee had no activity or activity that fell below the threshold for becoming a lobbyist, if he or she was listed on an LD-2 report, that employee must file an LD-203 for that semi-annual period.
+Due dates for 2015 activity are as follows: - July 30, 2015 - February 1, 2016 - Semi-Annual Disclosure Report ("LD-203") Lobbyists, lobbying firms, and lobbyist employers are required to file a semi-annual report detailing political contributions, charitable contributions, and other expenditures related to covered legislative and executive branch officials. - Even if an employee had no activity or activity that fell below the threshold for becoming a lobbyist, if he or she was listed on an LD-2 report, that employee must file an LD-203 for that semi-annual period.